Airway Obstruction: Causes, Diagnosis, Types, and Treatment

 Hypoxia

 Hypoxia occurs when there's insufficient oxygen reaching your tissues.
 This condition can arise from severe airway obstructions where airflow is significantly reduced.
 Symptoms of hypoxia include shortness of breath, rapid breathing, and confusion.
-Over time, chronic hypoxia can lead to damage in the heart and brain.
+Over time, chronic hypoxia can cause damage in the heart and brain.

 Respiratory Failure